thirdweb-dev/engine/docs/guides/deployment/kubernetes-deployment.md

 - A running Kubernetes cluster.
 - `kubectl` command-line tool configured to access your cluster.
 - Docker image `thirdweb/engine` pushed to a container registry accessible from your cluster.
+- Postgres database running on your cluster, which can be connected to from your cluster.

 ## Getting the Manifest File